Undergraduate Research and Creativity

 - Faculty: Go to office hours.
 Ask your professors about their research.
 Ask how their research interests evolved.
 Ask if there are other courses they would recommend for you to gain more experience in a particular area.
 Read about their work online beforehand so you are better prepared with questions and topics to discuss.
 More useful tips on preparing to meet with faculty.

 - Kerry Milch, Assistant Director for Undergraduate Enrichment.
 Kerry is happy to help you brainstorm ideas, discuss elements of the undergraduate research experience, and provide general guidance for getting started.
-Email her with questions or to set up an appointment.
+Email her with questions or to set up a meeting on Zoom.

 - Undergraduate Research Peer Mentors